Starmute/KORS_rating/README.md

 Consider the method by which the coin was launched.
 The following methods receive the corresponding scores:

-ICO: 0
+ICO, not sold out: 0

+ICO, sold out: 2

-Partial premine + subsequent mining: 2.5
+Partial premine + subsequent mining: 4 (ex.
+Bytecoin)

-Chain fork / Airdrop: 5
+Chain fork / Airdrop: 6

 Open mining / Initial faucet: 10